WOLFGANG FALCK: The Happy Falcon An Autobiography by the Father of the Night Fighters

 Hamilton, Montana: Eagle Editions Ltd., 2002.
+First Edition.
 Hardcover.
 Fine.
 Profusely illustrated.
 Hamilton, Montana: Eagle Editions Ltd., 2002.
 First edition, #199 of 300 copies signed by Falck.
 A German Luftwaffe fighter ace during World War II, Falck (1910-2007) took command of Nachtjagdgeeschwader 1, the first dedicated night fighter unit, in June 1940.
 NJG 1 developed into a highly effective force under Falck's leadership, which led to his appointment within the Luftwaffenbefehlshaber Mitte as overall responsible for the day and night defense of the Third Reich.
 This autobiography, based on taped conversations, interviews, and stories told over a period of several years provides unique insights into the formation and operations of the Luftwaffe's night fighter force, as well as the last desperate days of Nazi Germany.
 Quarto.
 Full black leather binding, with silver stamping and a Knight's Cross ribbon marker.
 A fine copy in a clear mylar dust wrapper.
-(Inventory #: 64435)

 Literature, Poetry, California and the West, Travel and Exploration, Archives and Ephemera, Heavy Metal